The Version of the Scrum Guide 2011

 Scrum does not consider the time spent working on Sprint Backlog Items.
 The work remaining and date are the only variables of interest.

 The only relevant information is the amount of work still open and when this work will be completed.
-This is true for sprint, release and whole backlog burn-down chart.
+This is true for sprint, release, and the whole backlog burn-down chart.
 I am glad that these precisions were added to the new version of the Scrum guide.
 I simplify my daily work.
-I can now simply refer the official Scrum Guide to convince people how aspects of Scrum should be understood.
+I can now simply refer to the official Scrum Guide to convince people how aspects of Scrum should be understood.
 The older version of the Scrum Guide is still relevant because it contains hints and best practices no more part of the new version.